Feuerlabs/exometer/doc/exometer_slot_slide.md

-The transformation MFA is called when the current slot has expired and is to be stored in the histogram.
+The transformation fun is called when the current slot has expired and is to be stored in the histogram.
 It will receive the current timestamp and slot state as arguments and returns the element to be stored (together with a slot timestamp) in the slot histogram.